kristopolous/EvDa/README.md

     var ev = EvDa({key: 'value'});

-You have hipster promises like this:
+You have promises like this:

     ev.isset('key', function() { });